ikmb/exome-seq/README.md

 The pipeline currently (officially) supports the following genome assemblies from the GATK bundle:

 `--assembly hg19`
-`--assembly hg38`
+`--assembly GRCh38`
 `--assembly b37`

-Please note that only the exome kit files for hg19 are currently available; to use the other assemblies, you must specify your custom bait files from the command line using:
+To use targets/bait not included in this release, you must specify your custom bait files from the command line using:

 `--targets path/to/targets.interval_list`
 `--baits path/to/baits.interval_list`